testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 > The major part of this content was generated by running tests

-Webtau console outputs your saw, the REST/GraphQL API response, Game Store and Webtau Report screenshots, all of it was automatially generated by running tests.
+WebTau console outputs your saw, the REST/GraphQL API response, Game Store and Webtau Report screenshots, all of it was automatically generated by running tests.

 # Capturing Test Artifacts